morganwood11/BIOCOMPUTING/assignments/assignment_03/README.md

 learned in class so that I could better understand what we have discussed so far.
 I learned that you can combine a bunch of the same commands numerous ways and it allow you to perform so many different functions and learn so much about one file.
-Some of the tools that surprised me was sed and awk, mainly because we have not really talked about them much.
+One of the tools that surprised me was sed, mainly because we have not really talked about them much.
 I thought sed was pretty useful and was glad I used it for a couple of the questions.
-I only decided to use awk because the normal commands we have gone over to figure out number of lines was consistently giving me 14 lines.
-I believe this was because each sequence was being evaluated as all on one line, so it was consistently wrong and I had to change the wrapping of each line so it would produce the correct answer.
+I think my main hold up was just understanding conceptually what it does because I think the streams still confuse me a little bit.
+This obviously can be fixed by me working more with it and learning the different flags associated, but I think that was my main hold up with this assignment.
-That was the most frustrating part of the commands and methods I used.
+Otherwise, I think I was only struggling with how to combine different commands to perform the functions I wanted.Overall though, that  was the only frustrating part of the commands and methods I used.
 As far as computational biology, many of these skills are critical for being able to break down sequence files, search via primers or specific sections of sequences, cutting where we know certain genes are, etc. We